Q: I’ve visited other Montessori schools. Some are affiliated and some are accredited. What is the difference? And which is THE SPRINGS?

 Q: What do parents do for childcare during school breaks?

 Lastly, many families share care and/or take turns watching each others children during breaks.
-THE SPRINGS Parent Ambassador Committee (SPAC), are working to help facilitate care sharing between families during school breaks.
+THE SPRINGS Parent Ambassador Committee (SPAC) is working to help facilitate care sharing between families during school breaks.
 For more information, please email the SPAC at

 Q: Does THE SPRINGS move children from the Infant House to the Toddler House or Toddler House to Children’s House during the school year?